-If you are concerned about your wellbeing or safety, or concerned about somebody else, you might be able to access support or guidance from a dedicated organisation.
-This page has a list of such organisations you might find useful.
+If you are concerned about your wellbeing or safety, or concerned about somebody else, you might be able to access support or guidance from another organisation.
+This page has a list of organisations which may be able to help you.

 Police: if there is a credible and immediate threat against a person or committing a serious offence then contact your local police.

 Children at risk of harm: If a child is in immediate danger, call the police 999, or NSPCC 0808 800 5000 straightaway.